DiyaJacob-art/cnn-for-mri-image-classification/README.md

-A binary classification problem ...Did some preprocessing on the dataset which I took from kaggle loike used python code to organize them into tumour and non tumor folders
+A binary classification problem ...Did some preprocessing on the dataset which I took from kaggle  used python code to organize them into tumour and non tumor folders